peterbillhu/DFOn2DProveskites/README.md

 2. plotting_density_fingerprint.py (Optional): a code file for plotting the density fingerprint.
 Main function: _plot_density_.

 3. unit_cell_tool.py (Optional): a code file for generating unit cell vectors.
-If
+If one already has the unit cell basis, then this code file is unnecessary for computing the density fingerprint.

 ## Tutorial